GitLab High Availability With DRBD & Pacemaker

 Installing GitLab

 This section contains a streamlined version of steps to install GitLab on both nodes.
-If you are unfamiliar with GitLab’s installation process, it is strongly suggested that you review the installation documentation before continuing with the rest of this blog post.
+If you are unfamiliar with the GitLab installation process, review the installation documentation before continuing with the rest of this article.

-💡 TIP: Beyond reviewing the general instructions for installing GitLab, also review GitLab’s documentation for installing GitLab Community Edition on Ubuntu.
-Some configuration steps are omitted and beyond the scope of this blog post.
+💡 TIP: Consider reviewing GitLab documentation for installing GitLab CE on Ubuntu.
+Some configuration steps are omitted and beyond the scope of this article.

-sudo apt-get install -y curl openssh-server ca-certificates tzdata perl
+apt -y install curl openssh-server ca-certificates tzdata perl

 Next, add the GitLab package repository: